Drug Free Anxiety Therapy

 Remedies are prescribed according to the individual and the cause and nature of the anxiety and identifying the exact feeling underlying the problem.
 Agrimony and aspen are useful for mild to moderate anxiety.
 For severe cases, use cherry plum or red chestnut.
 Anxiety for no apparent reason can be treated with aspen.
 Anxiety over the welfare of loved ones (such as worrying excessively about the well-being of others) can be treated with red chestnut; anxiety about inability to cope could be helped by taking elm or larch.

 Hypnotherapy is useful to overcome specific phobias such as fear of flying, state fright, fear of examinations or sports contests.
-It also helps in the general anxiety.
+It also helps in relaxation.
 Hypnotherapy treatment may involve age regression, suggestion therapy, NLP, hypno-healing and self-hypnosis.
 Hypnotherapy does not adjust emotional responses.
 It is relaxing and reassuring but it does not remove the core anxiety disorder.

 By using a unique group of techniques and delivering them correctly, the results have been astonishing.
 People with long term disorders use this method after decades of suffering to find that their lives are turned around.
 This is well worth looking at!

 Qi Kung is related to Tai Chi and can be a useful way to relax.
 It is not a solution but it may help you.

 Panic Away includes a technique that Joe Barry calls the 'One Move' technique.
 This technique is not unique and certainly wasn't invented by Joe Barry but has been found to be useful as a 'first aid' device during a panic attack.
 This is not a 'cure' but it can be helpful.
 A version of this technique is included as a free item in The Linden Method Program which is far simpler, more complete, offers many very reassuring and useful extras, recovery webinars and also includes professional support.